Lissy93/AdGuardian-Term/.github/README.md

 You can also combine this with a service like [ngrok](https://ngrok.com/) to forward the port, and access the dashboard from anywhere.
 But be careful to apply the correct access controls!

-Another fun idea, could be to display it on a little screen, either atatched or SSH'd into your AdGuard box.
+Another fun idea, could be to display it on a little screen, either attached or SSH'd into your AdGuard box.

 <p align="center">
 <img src="https://i.ibb.co/VNL65hZ/20230529-165416.jpg" width="300" />